isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 foremost, it is an abstraction leak.
 Functions are mathematical ideas, completely separate from the hardware they run on.
-There exist models of computation that don't have memory, and thus such a decision allows you to deduce properties of the hardware you're running on --- which ought to be a no-no. Mathematics doesn't run on any hardware; it just *is.* Equally abhorrent in pointer equality of functions is that it means two identical, syntactically byte-for-byte source identical functions might not compare equal, due to
+There exist models of computation that don't have memory, and thus such a decision allows you to deduce properties of the hardware you're running on---which ought to be a no-no. Mathematics doesn't run on any hardware; it just *is.* Equally abhorrent in pointer equality of functions is that it means two identical, syntactically byte-for-byte source identical functions might not compare equal, due to